noahehall/theBookOfNoah/coursera/algorithms.md

 ## asymptotic notation
   - idea:
     1. measure runtime in a way that ignores constant multiples
-    2. asymptotic runtimes: how does the runtiem scle with input size
+    2. asymptotic runtimes: how does the runtime  scale with input size
       - as the input size gets larger, does the runtime get larger by n, n2, or n3? etc.
         1. the difference between n and n squared affects runtimes greater than any constant multiple will
           - so ignore constant multiples and focus on asymptotic differences